obito/pattern/README.md

 # Example

-The example is really bad, because because because of the shadow, the detection is not done correctly.
+The example is really bad, because of the shadow, the detection is not done correctly.
 I will change this example later.
 Here is a (very bad) example:

 Before             |  After
 :-------------------------:|:-------------------------: